Thuylt185411/English/Cam12/Test2/Part2.md

 **Cambridge Meaning:** The chance or possibility of something happening.
 **Sentence:** The prospect of traveling to a new country excites me.
 **Conversation:**
-A – Do you like the idea of moving?
+A – Do you like the idea of moving
 B – Yes, the prospect of a new adventure is exciting.

 ### Word: Pursuit